DataCanvasIO/HyperGBM/docs/en_US/source/example_basic.md

 The progress message during training can be shown by setting 'log_level' ('str' or 'int') to change the log level.
 Please refer the 'logging' package of python for further details.
 Besides, more thorough messages will show  when 'verobs' is set as '1'.

-Set the log level to 'INFO':
+The following codes sets the log level to 'INFO':

-将日志级别设置为`INFO`的示例代码如下：
 ```python
 from hypergbm import make_experiment
 from hypernets.tabular.datasets import dsutils